 We like to pop a candle in whatever we are serving and sing to the half-birthday child too!

 5. Allow Them to Stay Up a 1/2 hour Later

 A little more snuggle time with Mom, maybe an extra book at bedtime, or even a little additional TV watching while the rest of the siblings keep a normal bedtime all go a long way into making the half-birthday child feel like this was truly a fun day!

 Here are a few ideas from people who have taken the Half Birthday celebration to a bigger level:

 I love this 1/2 birthday cake from AlexaMarieZurcher!

 And then there's the half-birthday celebration at school (we do this for our kids who have summer birthdays- they are NOT celebrating twice in the same year in the classroom!).
 Here's a sweet idea from Over the Big Moon.

 So what do you think?
-Do you celebrate the half birthday or think it's too much?
+Do you celebrate your children's half birthdays?